 When we hear Calaguas, what instantly comes to our mind is a long stretch of pristine beach with only few cottages that serve as temporary home for the city dwellers seeking to be away from everything.
 That’s how we see it, at least for us, considering that we were one of the first people who beheld its untouched beauty even before it rose to fame big time.
 As a matter of fact, on our first visit we had the whole beach all to ourselves as if we rented it for a couple of days, that was 2014.

 Over the years, many things have changed.
 It’s not just about few cottages anymore (we went back on 2017).
 Many island resorts have popped up one by one, offering accommodations other than tents and cottages.
 But what amazes me is that eventhough it was being developed, its beauty and tranquility still remains.
 It still doesn’t fail to amaze us.

-People who have been here even say that Mahabang Buhangin Beach in Calaguas can even rival Boracay beaches (which I couldn’t confirm as of now since I haven’t been to Boracay yet).
+People who have been here even say that Mahabang Buhangin Beach in Calaguas can even rival Boracay beaches (which I couldn’t confirm as of now since I haven’t been to Boracay yet.
+Edit: We’ve been to already and here’s our verdict).
 But what I can confirm is that everytime I set foot on its clean powdery white sands, I couldn’t say a thing.
-So I’m pretty sure it’s one of the best islands in the Philippines.
+Although I’m pretty sure it’s one of the best islands in the Philippines.

 Last April, we went back with hopes of experiencing both “uncrowded beach” and “calm ocean” at the same time.
 We have experienced both but in separate trips.